Map: Challenger Relief Map of British Columbia

-The Challenger Relief Map of British Columbia is a monumental, hand built 80-by-76 foot topographic map of the province.
+The Challenger Relief Map of British Columbia is a hand-built topographic map of the province, 80 feet by 76 feet.
 Built by George Challenger and his family from 1947 to 1954, it features all of B.C.'s mountains, lakes, rivers and valleys in exact-scaled topographical detail.
 Residing in the British Columbia Pavilion at the Pacific National Exhibition (PNE) in Vancouver from 1954 to 1997 it was viewed by millions of visitors.
 The Guinness Book of Records cites the Challenger Map as the largest of its kind in the world.
 The map in its entirety occupies 6,080 square feet (1,850 square metres) of space.
-It was deconstructed in 1997.
+It was disassembled in 1997; there is a project to restore it in a new location.

-Relief Map of Guatamala
+Relief map of Guatemala

-Still in existence, is the Relief map of Guatemala by Francisco Vela from 1905.
-This map (horizontal scale 1:10,000; vertical scale 1:2,000) measured 1,800 m2, and was created to educate guatemaltese children in the scape of their country.
+The Relief map of Guatemala was made by Francisco Vela in 1905 and still exists.
+This map (horizontal scale 1:10,000; vertical scale 1:2,000) measures 1,800 m2, and was created to educate children in the scape of their country.